RedHat-UX/red-hat-design-system/elements/rh-dialog/docs/40-accessibility.md

 ## Focus order

 When a dialog opens, the close dialog button receives focus by default.
 Users have the ability to tab through each focusable element in the dialog.
-When the last focusable element in the dialog is reached, focus returns to the close dialog button—effectively trapping focus inside the dialog.
+Depending on the browser, reaching the last focusable element may either:

+  1. Loop focus back to the close button
+  1. Move to focusable elements within the browser’s chrome

+While the dialog is open, interactive elements on the underlying page cannot be focused.

 ### Changing focus order depending on content